open-policy-agent/opa/docs/content/faq.md

 }
 ```

-**Use objects instead of arrays**.
+### Use objects over arrays

 One common mistake people make is using arrays when they could use objects.
 For example, below is an array of ID/first-name/last-names where ID is unique, and you're looking up the first-name/last-name given the ID.

 ```ruby
 # DO NOT DO THIS.